openhab/openhab1-addons/bundles/action/org.openhab.action.dscalarm/README.md

 ## Prerequisites

-The DSC Alarm Action bundle relies on the DSC Alarm 1.x binding being installed and configured.
+The DSC Alarm Action bundle relies on the DSC Alarm Binding (1.x) being installed and configured.

 ## Actions